 Please see the Criminal Penalty section above for information on penalties for DUI/DWI

 Please refer to our Road Safety page for more information.

 AVIATION SAFETY OVERSIGHT: As there is no direct commercial air service to the United States by carriers registered in Burma, the U.S. Federal Aviation Administration (FAA) has not assessed Burma’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
 The safety records of Burma's domestic airlines are not open to the public, nor is public information available concerning the Burma government’s oversight of domestic airlines.
 These factors raise concerns about aviation safety for all Burmese domestic air carriers.

 Further information may be found on the FAA safety assessment page.

 * * *

-This replaces the Country Specific Information for Burma dated June 29, 2011, to update the sections on Country Description, Smart Travel Enrollment Program (STEP) / Embassy Location, Entry/Exit Requirements, Threats to Safety and Security, Criminal Penalties, Special Circumstances, and Medical Facilities and Health Information, Medical Insurance, and Traffic Safety and Road Conditions.
+This replaces the Country Specific Information for Burma dated March 26, 2013, to update the sections on Threats to Safety and Security, Criminal Penalties, Special Circumstances, and Traffic Safety and Road Conditions.